dm4ml/autoprompt/README.md

 In the Motion component (src/component.py), we essentially maintain 3 LLM connections:

-1. Prompt engineer, where the goal is to suggest a new prompts that would improve on the current prompt template (gpt-3.5-turbo)
+1. Prompt engineer, which iteratively suggests a new prompt template that would improve on the current prompt template (gpt-3.5-turbo)
-2. Answer model, where the goal is to generate an answer to a prompt for a specific example (text-babbage to reduce cost)
+2. Answer model, which generates an answer to a prompt for a specific example (text-babbage to reduce cost)
-3. Evaluator model, where the goal is to take two answers and determine which one is better (gpt-3.5-turbo)
+3. Evaluator model, which takes take two answers and determines which one is better (gpt-3.5-turbo)

 The results from the answer model might not be very good, but once you find a good template, you can run the template on better models to get better answers.
 The answer model is only used for comparing prompt templates.